- Next course on 13th October 2019

 It's aimed at anyone interested in knitting and...

 The tutor will be Jane Taylor who has been teaching machine knitting for 18 years at art colleges in Bristol and currently Nottingham.
-The workshop will be run in her home studio in the picturesque town of Wirksworth.

 During this beginners Machine knitting workshop series we are going to work with punch card system of the machine.
 We are also going to create a creative technical file that you can later continue to build on.